Code-Institute-Submissions/GiovanniSalvi-Streets-of-Rome/README.md

 ## Existing featers:

-* Feature1: Feature 1:Header provides a fluid navigation
-through the site.
+* Feature1: Header provides a fluid navigation through the site.

 * Feature2: Homepage's body provides a brief description of few popular streets of the city.